UMass FAQ For Freshmen & Transfers

 What are meal swipes?
 What meal plan do I choose?

 To get into a dining hall and actually be able to get food, you need to tap your UCard and use a “meal swipe” to get in.
 Dining halls are basically buffet-style, where you go to each station and get what food you want.
-Depending on your meal plan, that’s how many meal swipes you will have.
+Depending on your meal plan, that's how many meal swipes you will have.
+See more information about what each plan comes with and pricing at the link.

-Residential Meal Plans | UMass Dining
+Residential Meal Plans

 Dining Dollars